-Dual Enrollment Program at St. Petersburg CollegeSt.
-Petersburg College offers college classes to qualified high school students in Pinellas County at no cost to the student.
-These courses allow students to earn credits toward a high school diploma and a college degree.Dual enrollment course grades are recorded to the student's high school transcript and also his/her permanent college transcript.
+Dual enrollment course grades are recorded to the student's high school transcript and also his/her permanent college transcript.
 Therefore, students must give their best performance in dual enrollment coursework because the resulting grades can greatly impact post-secondary education opportunities, scholarship opportunities and financial aid eligibility.

-Courses on the Dual Enrollment Approved Course List are available on SPC campuses and some local high school campuses.
+Dual Enrollment Program at St. Petersburg CollegeSt.
+Petersburg College offers college classes to qualified high school students enrolled full-time in Pinellas County high schools.
+Tuition and textbooks expenses are paid by the District, so there is no cost for the student.
+These courses allow students to earn credits towards a high school diploma and a college degree.SPC Approved Course List 2022-2023: Courses on this list are available on SPC campuses and some local high school campuses.
 Dual enrollment courses that are offered by a credentialed instructor at a student’s high school must be taken on the high school campus.

 Students who wish to take dual enrollment classes at SPC must provide their SPC ID number to their high school counselor and complete placement testing (PERT, SAT, or ACT) prior to obtaining permission to take these courses.

-Contact your high school guidance counselor to see if you are eligible to take Dual Enrollment classes at SPC.DUAL ENROLLMENT - Part-time Option
+Contact your high school counselor to see if you are eligible to take Dual Enrollment classes at SPC.DUAL ENROLLMENT - Part-time Option

 - Courses offered at the high school campus must be taken at the high school campus.

-Permission Form Deadline
+Permission Form & Registration Deadline